Reflecting on the 2023/2024 Football Betting Season: Insights, Challenges, and Future Strategies

-The predictive power of xG
+The predictive power of xG – Predicting football matches with Expected Goals

 “Goals are the only statistic, which decide a match” – sentences like this appeared not only once, while reading discussion about the latest xG statistics of single matches on Twitter.
 Even if the statistic xG is more and more used by sport journalists and during broadcasts, the meaning and importance of the statistic is not yet widely understood.
 This might be caused by the usage of xG for single matches or single shots.
 The final result of a match and the corresponding xG values might differ a lot.
 But over the long-term xG is a statistic, which tells us way more about a football team than goals and shots alone.
 To prove this, this post will take a look at the predictive power of xG in comparison to goals.
 The more information a statistic contains the more it should help us to predict the result of future matches.

-Continue reading “The predictive power of xG”
+Continue reading “The predictive power of xG – Predicting football matches with Expected Goals”

 Team strength MLP (part 3)